eliakim-k/bioinformaticscode/README.md

 #8 quick_bio.py

 This file is a collection of the above functions.
 Imported as a module, it gives access to the above functions.
+The help() function in shell will help access documentation on functions.
 In a main program:
     import quick_bio
     quick_bio.function_name(argument)

+#9 csv_readers.py

+This script reads csv files and returns a dataframe printing it on screen.
+Use: (in shell)
+    > python csv_readers.py csv_file_name.csv
+    The user is asked to choose from three functions.
+Once done, the results are printed on screen.
+For details on functions, import csv_readers as a module and apply the function help().